Phasing out course - prior to 31 December 2014

 ENGR9700D Masters Thesis (4.5/18 units)

-#CSEM Options must be selected from Table A, at least half of which will be chosen from those labelled as biomedical (Group B).
+** CSEM option topics must be selected from Table A, at least half of which will be chosen from those labelled as biomedical (Group B) or mechanical (Group H).
 With permission of the Director of Studies, one CSEM option topic may be chosen from CSEM upper-level topics.
 CSEM upper-level topics must be selected from COMP, ENGR, MATH and STAT topics at 2000-level and above.

-The Bachelor of Engineering (Biomedical), Master of Engineering (Biomedical) may also be studied in a combined degrees program with any Bachelor degree in the Faculty of Science and Engineering.
+The Bachelor of Engineering (Mechanical), Master of Engineering (Biomedical) may also be studied in a combined degrees program with any Bachelor degree in the Faculty of Science and Engineering.